-At half-time the interval shall not exceed five minutes except by consent of the referee.
+The half-time interval shall not exceed fifteen minutes.

-(1) If a match has been stopped by the referee, before the completion of the time specified in the rules, for any reason stated in Law V, it must be replayed in full unless the rules of the competition concerned provide for the result of the match at the time of such stoppage to stand.

-(2) Players have a right to an interval at half-time.
+Competition rules shall clearly stipulate the duration of the half-time interval.
+The duration of the half-time interval may be altered only with the consent of the referee.
+DECISIONS OF THE INTERNATIONAL F.A.
+BOARD (1) If a match has been stopped by the referee, before the completion of the time specified in the rules, for any reason stated in Law V, it must be replayed in full unless the rules of the competition concerned provide for the result of the match at the time of such stoppage to stand.
+(2) Players have a right to an interval at halftime.

-The Start of Play

-(a) At the beginning of the game, choice of ends and the kick-off shall be decided by the toss of a coin.
+LAW VIII The Start of Play (a) At the beginning of the game, choice of ends and the kick-off shall be decided by the toss of a coin.
 The team winning the toss shall have the option of choice of ends or the kick-off.
 The referee having given a signal, the game shall be started by a player taking a place-kick (i.e. a kick at the ball while it is stationary on the ground in the centre of the field of play) into his opponents' half of the field of play.
-Every player shall be in his own half of the field and every player of the team opposing that of the kicker shall remain not less than 10 vards from the ball until it is kickedoff: it shall not be deemed in play until it has travelled the distance of its own circumference.
-The kicker shall not play the ball a second time until it has been touched or played by another player.

-(b) After a goal has been scored, the game shall be restarted in like manner by a player of the team losing the goal.

-(c) After half-time; when restarting after half-time, ends shall be changed and the kick-off shall be taken by a player of the opposite team to that of the player who started the game.
+Every player shall be in his own half of the field and every player of the team opposing that of the kicker shall remain not less than 10 yards from the ball until it is kickedoff; it shall not be deemed in play until it has travelled the distance of its own circumference.
+The kicker shall not play the ball a second time until it has been touched or played by another player. (b) After a goal has been scored, the game shall be restarted in like manner by a player of the team losing the goal. (c) After half-time; when restarting after half-time, ends shall be changed and the kick-off shall be taken by a player of the opposite team to that of the player who started the game.
+Punishment For any infringement of this Law, the kick-off shall be retaken, except in the case of the kicker playing the ball again before it has been touched or played by another player; for this offence an indirect free-kick shall be taken by a player of the opposing team from the place where the infringement occurred, subject to the overriding conditions imposed in Law XIII.
+A goal shall not be scored direct from a kick-off.